cosmos/relayer/README.md

 # You can change the amount of fees you are paying on each chain in the configuration.
 ```

-> NOTE: The relayer relies on `cosmos/cosmos-sdk@ibc-alpha` and `tendermint/tendermint@v0.33.0-dev2`.
-If you run into problems building it likely related to those dependancies.
+> NOTE: The relayer relies on `cosmos/cosmos-sdk@ibc-alpha`.
+If you run into problems building it likely related to this dependancy.
 Also the `two-chainz` script requires that the `cosmos/gaia` and `iqlusion/relayer` repos be present locally and buildable.
-Read the script and change the paths as needed.
+Read the script and change the paths as needed if you are using another repo.

 ## Next items

+- [ ] Path negotiation reuse commands
-- [ ] Setup Versioning
+- [ ] Integration test framework: additional tests
-- [ ] Split the xfer command into xfer-send and xfer-recv
+- [ ] Integration test framework: additional chains
-- [ ] Wire up packet ack and timeout
+- [ ] Less lite client database access, concurrent header map
-- [ ] get naive relay strategy working properly
+- [ ] Exponential backoff queries for proofs

 ## Setting up Developer Environment